elosla1756/15_MechaCar_Statistical_Analysis_R/README.md

 ### When we compared manufacturing lot 3 against the population of cars with 1,500 PSI, our calculated p-value was 0.04168, which is below the common 0.05 percent.
 Therefore, we have sufficient evidence to reject the null hypothesis, and conclude that both means are not statistically similar.

 ![Del 3 Image 1](Images/del_3_lot_3_t_test.png)

+## **Study Design: MechaCar vs Competition**:

+### As we are trying to compare MechaCar's prototype specifications against its competitors, below are some variables we would want to look at and compare over a 5-year period:

+* New car sell price against the following independent variables:
+1. City vs. highway fuel efficiency
+2. Yearly cost of ownership over the car lifecyle
+3. Resale value over the lifecyle

+### The null hypothesis **(Ho)** is that the MechaCar prototypes' pricing strategy is accurate against its competitors' for their current specifications.

+### The alternative hypothesis **(Ha)** is that the MechaCar prototypes' pricing strategy is not accurate / on par against its competitors' for their current specifications.

+### To test our hypothesis, we would run a multiple line regression analysis of the new car sale price against the other independent variables, to understand which of them have the highest correlation with the new car sale price.
+To run this analysis, we would therefore use sale price, fuel efficiency, maintenance cost and resale value over a 5-year period.